nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Are there any planned events or surgeries during this time that you should rearrange?

-The aim is to reduce the amount of normal practice activity happening and increase the availability of people to support the migration.
+The aim is to ensure a successful migration and limit the impact on the practice by reducing the amount of practice activity happening and increase the availability of people to support the migration.

 ###  Secure your dates and people’s time